-The development involves the subdivision of these farms into 103 residential erven, including the construction of infrastructure such as a stormwater network (Figure 11), a water and sewage (Figure 12) reticulation network and access roads (including a bridge crossing the watercourse).
-The development is essentially split into a western and eastern section.
+The development involves the subdivision of these farms into 89 residential erven, including the construction of infrastructure such as a stormwater network, a water and sewage (reticulation network and access roads (including a bridge crossing the watercourse).
+The development is essentially split into a western and eastern section (Figure 12).
 The two sections are connected via a road that is planned to run immediately adjacent to the watercourse.
 The residential erven will be located outside of the 1:100 year floodline, immediately adjacent to the southern bank of the watercourse.
 Some infrastructure - or part thereof - (sewage pipeline, stormwater outlets, and road crossing) falls within or immediately adjacent to the 1:100 year floodline of the river.
 The following details are relevant:

 - The final SDP was determined following an initial round of consultation between the author of this report and the developer.
-The initial design (Alternative A) had several erven in the western section over-lapping with the proposed 15 m buffer (Figure 13).
-Given the steepness of the embankment and the importance of a buffer for protecting the banks, these erven were subsequently removed from the updated layout presented in this report (Alternative B). - An internal gravity sewer system will collect the sewage from the development and deliver it to a proposed new pump station as indicated.
-From this new pump station, sewage will be pumped to a sewer manhole on the existing municipal system as indicated and gravitate to the Voorbaai pump station. - Stormwater outlets will consist of gabion basket stilling basin (for energy dissipation) which will overflow onto a reno mattress (for erosion protection) (Figure 14).

-- A concrete culvert bridge will be constructed across the watercourse to connect the development to Island View to the north.
+The initial design (Alternative A) had several erven in the western section over-lapping with the proposed 15 m buffer of the wetland (Figure 13).
+Given the steepness of the embankment and the importance of a buffer for protecting the banks, these erven were subsequently removed from the updated layout presented in this report (Alternative B).
+Furthermore, erven that originally overlapped with the seep wetland (Alternative A) were removed from the update layout (Alternative B) (Figure 13). - An internal gravity sewer system will collect the sewage from the development and deliver it to a proposed new pump station as indicated.
+From this new pump station, sewage will be pumped to a sewer manhole on the existing municipal system as indicated and gravitate to the Voorbaai pump station. - Stormwater outlets will consist of gabion basket stilling basin (for energy dissipation) which will overflow onto a reno mattress (for erosion protection) (Figure 14). - A concrete culvert bridge will be constructed across the watercourse to connect the development to Island View to the north.
 The bridge will be designed for the 1:50 year flood level.
 Flow will be directed through four box culverts (3.6 m wide x 3.0 m high) (Figure 15). - The road connecting the western and eastern sections of the development will run within the buffer, directly adjacent to the watercourse as no alternative option for this access is possible.